fxwiegand/tbd-cloud-compiler/index.md

         };

         let help = `Your new ctag-tbd firmware will now be compiled.
 This will take a few minutes.
 You can download the firmware as an artifact from the latest run at the <a href="https://github.com/${user}/${repo}/actions" target="_blank">GitHub Actions section of your ctag-tbd fork</a>.`;

+        let error_help = `Ooops, something went wrong.
+Please make sure that your Fork and OAuth token are valid and take a look at the <a href="user-guide">user guide</a> to check if you did everything right.
+If you tried everything feel free to <a href="https://github.com/fxwiegand/tbd-cloud-compiler/issues/new/choose" target="_blank">open an issue</a> over at GitHub.`;

         $.ajax({
             type: "POST",